Extremal metrics on toric surfaces: K a hler geometry on toric surfaces

-\begin{remark} Since we study the $\bb T^2$-invariant geometry on $M$, it is useful to distinguish a representative point of each $\bb T^2$-orbit.
-Hence for $(\cplane^\ast)^2$, we let the points $\t\times 2\sqrt{-1}\{1\}$ be the representative points. \end{remark}
+\begin{remark} Since we study the $\bb T^2$-invariant geometry on $M$, it is useful to { specify} a representative point of each $\bb T^2$-orbit.
+Hence for $(\cplane^\ast)^2$, we let the points on $\t\times 2\sqrt{-1}\{1\}$ be the representative points. \end{remark}